cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 method is defined for every VDAF:

 ~~~
-def custom(Vdaf, usage: Unsigned) -> Bytes:
+def domain_separation_tag(Vdaf, usage: Unsigned) -> Bytes:
+    """
+    Format domain separation tag for this VDAF with the given usage.
+    """
-    return format_custom(0, Vdaf.ID, usage)
+    return format_dst(0, Vdaf.ID, usage)
 ~~~

-It is used to construct a customization string for an instance of `Prg` used by the VDAF.
+It is used to construct a domain separation tag for an instance of `Prg` used by the VDAF.
 (See {{prg}}.)

 ## Sharding {#sec-vdaf-shard}